Also See Salvation

 We must also admit that genuine Christians have not always behaved in ways that honor the Savior.
 We must not defend the indefensible.

-[Also See The Dark Side Of Church History And The Real Murderers: Atheism or Christianity?
+[Also See The Real Murderers: Atheism or Christianity?

 Many within Rastafari also look to Marcus Garvey as a prophet of the movement.
 When witnessing, it might be helpful to share the following from an address Garvey delivered in 1928 at the Century Theater in London:

 I believe in God the Father, God the Son, and God the Holy Ghost; I endorse the Nicean Creed; I believe that Jesus died for me; I believe that God lives for me as for all men; and no condition you can impose on me by deceiving me about Christianity will cause me to doubt Jesus Christ and to doubt God.
 I shall never hold Christ or God responsible for the commercialization of Christianity by the heartless men who adopt it as the easiest means of fooling and robbing other people out of their land and country.

 In contrast to such confessions of the Christian faith, many Rastas are, as I’ve noted, more New Age or Hindu in orientation.
 Consequently, the approach with these people should be to counter the concepts of pantheism (or self-divinity).
 One approach is to take the individual through the Bible to demonstrate the inconsistency of pantheism with the Scriptures.
 Another is to use the “world-view-independent principles of evaluation” posited by David K. Clark and Norman L. Geisler in their Apologetics in the New Age.8 They suggest that philosophical ideas be tested to see if they meet reasonable standards of consistency, coherence, comprehensiveness, and congruity.